Document Actions

 Northwest debut?

 Feebates could soon emerge from the shadows in the Northwest.
-The Canadian federal government has recently considered feebates as part of its climate action plan.
+The Canadian federal government gave feebates at least some consideration as part of its climate action plan.
 And the West Coast Governors’ Global Warming Initiative, a regional effort to combat climate change, presents the perfect political opportunity to introduce synchronized regionwide feebates on new vehicles, appliances, and other energy-using devices.

 The Northwest also came close to feebates in the early 1990s when the California legislature passed a new-car feebate (which the governor eventually vetoed), structured to favor cars that were safer for local air and global climate.